 - Participant bag – Event participant bags are made from #4 LDPE, which is 100% recyclable through retailers offering plastic film and bag recycling – just remove the cotton drawstring beforehand.
-Made in California and printed with water-based ink, the bags contain 25% post-consumer recycled content and up to an additional 25% postindustrial scrap (in-house recycled content), reducing the amount of “virgin” petroleum used.
+Made in California and printed with water-based ink, the bags contain up to 25% postindustrial scrap (in-house recycled content), reducing the amount of “virgin” petroleum used.
 To encourage reuse and ensure durability for gear check, the bag is designed to be reused multiple times before recycling.

 - Zero waste bins – Look for zero waste bins located at Packet Pick-up and in various venues at Garfield Park race weekend.
 The bins are made from repurposed coroplast materials from our warehouse, with overhead signage providing clear directions on how to sort your waste.